How Many Strings Does a Mandolin Have?

 The mandolin has 8 strings arranged in pairs because this configuration provides a unique sound and allows for a wide range of notes to be played on the instrument.
 The doubled strings also give the mandolin its characteristic “chop” or “jangle” sound that is often heard in bluegrass and folk music.
 On top of that, the 8-string configuration has become the standard for the mandolin over time, making it easier for musicians to learn and play the instrument.

-See also How Much Does a Mandolin Weigh?
+See also How Much Does A Mandolin Cost?
+(Complete Price Guide)

 Most traditional bowlback mandolins fall into the eight string category, including the standard Neapolitan model.
 Keep reading to learn about the other varieties that also exist, though.